bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALSE01/README.md

 >1.
 The dataset shall contain 12 superelevation event instances, each represented by an `IfcAnnotation` with `PredefinedType=.SUPERELEVATIONEVENT.`
 >2.
 Each superelevation event shall have an associated `IfcLinearPlacement` relative to the alignment curve according to CT Product Linear Placement at the specified locations
+>2.
+Each superelevation event shall be positioned relative to the `IfcAlignment` using `IfcRelPositions` according to CT Product Relative Positioning
 >3.
 Each superelevation event shall have an associated Property set with the name `Pset_Superelevation` according to CT Property sets For Objects
 >4.
 Each `Pset_Superelevation` shall have properties `Side`, `Superelevation` and `TransitionSuperelevation` set to the specified values.